eye-division/madiacharya/_sculpture/2-current-2.md

-  'Tiny Obsessions' series&nbsp; involves found objects and materials juxtaposed with smaller natural forms such as charred wooden blocks eroded by the sea.&nbsp; The more intimate scale of these works makes them feel more precious and potent.
-Incorporating bead work and aspects of Indian miniature painting in an intricate way deliberately slows down the creative process.
+  'Tiny Obsessions' series&nbsp; involves found objects and materials juxtaposed with smaller natural forms such as charred wooden blocks eroded by the sea.&nbsp; The more intimate scale of these works makes them feel more precious and ornamental.
+Incorporating intricate bead work and aspects of Indian miniature painting is a way connecting with my cultural heritage and deliberately slowing down the creative process in a world where things seem to be constantly&nbsp; in a state of flux.
 permalink: /sculpture/Tiny-Obsessions/
 archive: false
 order_number: 2